Select Your State

 The real estate license exam is computer-based and given at an independent testing center.
 Each question is multiple choice with four answers.
 You might see questions like:

-Q: Which of the following is not a typical job responsibility of a real estate sales agent?
+Question: Which of the following is not a typical job responsibility of a real estate sales agent?

-- Meeting with new clients interested in selling their home
+A. Meeting with new clients interested in selling their home

-- Preparing and submitting purchase offers for clients
+B. Preparing and submitting purchase offers for clients

-- Marketing an upcoming Open House online and in local real estate networks
+C. Marketing an upcoming Open House online and in local real estate networks

-- Walking a client’s dog so that they can clean their home for an open house
+D. Walking a client’s dog so that they can clean their home for an open house

-A: Real estate sales agents are not generally expected to help with personal chores and work, such as walking a dog, for clients who are trying to buy or sell a home.
+Answer: Real estate sales agents are not generally expected to help with personal chores and work, such as walking a dog, for clients who are trying to buy or sell a home.

 You will be given time at the testing center before your exam to complete a tutorial, but you should be familiar with the real estate exam format before test day.
 Completing multiple practice tests will help you know what to expect and be confident going into the exam.